rpellerin/dotfiles/README.md

 In #1 we saw how to hardware disable it.
 Here we have a look at software disabling it.

-Disable blueman applet from application autostart cause it turns bluetooth on when starting (edit: not sure, to be tested.
-Maybe the next command is enough).
-Then run `sudo systemctl disable bluetooth`.
-To check status, run one of the following commands:
+Disable blueman applet from application autostart cause it turns bluetooth on when starting.
+To check the status, run one of the following commands:

     - `hcitool dev`
     - `rfkill list`
     - `bluetooth`

+You can always re-enable bluetooth through the icon in the systray.

+To permanently disable bluetooth, and have it not even shown in the systray, do: `sudo systemctl disable bluetooth`

 ## 18. Fuzzy finder